 Lines at the Caribbean Beach Station can get long prior to each park opening (especially Hollywood Studios)!
 You have those from your resort going to these 2 parks Plus those coming from the much bigger Value Resorts on the south end of the Skyliner, and a few going to Hollywood Studios from the Riviera.

 When you enter the station you will see the 3 different lines.
-Art of Animation/Pop Century to the left, Hollywood Studios straight ahead, and Riviera/Epcot to the right.
+Art of Animation/Pop Century to the left, Hollywood Studios straight ahead, and Riviera/EPCOT to the right.

-Art of Animation/Pop Century Resorts –Â These 2 resorts have a combined 3784 rooms.
+Art of Animation/Pop Century Resorts – These 2 resorts have a combined 3784 rooms.
 That’s up to a max of 17000+ guests.
-Now they all aren’t going to Epcot and Hollywood Studios, but a lot are…
+Now they all aren’t going to EPCOT and Hollywood Studios, but a lot are…

 Lines here can get long.
 Recently (during social distancing operations) the line to board in the morning stretched up the right side of Hourglass Lake to the 50s section of Pop Century, that’s about .15 miles.